 Muhammad Ali versus Antonio Inoki certainly didn’t live up to the hype, but it opened people’s eyes to the possibility of uniting fighting styles.

-Later we saw the birth of MMA companies like Pride, K-1, and UFC (who eventually acquired Pride), who in 2019 had nearly $1 billion in revenue.
+Later we saw the birth of MMA companies like Pride, K-1, and UFC (who eventually acquired Pride), which in 2019 had nearly $1 billion in revenue.

 “I think the Ali-Inoki show was a successful event, except for the fight itself was a failure,” Pride executive Hideki Yamamoto once said.